B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/modules/SchemaAnnotation.rst

 Description
 -----------

-The `SchemaAnnotation` module parses command-line arguments and initiates the schema annotation process.
-This module sets up an argument parser to handle various command-line options for annotating schemas and then calls the main function of the `SchemaAnnotation` class with the parsed arguments.
+The `SchemaAnnotation` module is a versatile tool designed to facilitate the annotation of genomic schemas.
+This module parses command-line arguments and initiates the schema annotation process, providing a flexible and user-friendly interface for researchers and bioinformaticians.
 Features
 --------